tkuebler/FishnetNatPunch/readme.md

 How I do it:

-- use ubuntu linux server and the command line mode for the clients for testing.
+- use [ubuntu linux server](https://ubuntu.com/download/server) and the command line mode for the clients for testing.
 - create n number of NAT Networks with different network ip blocks
-- create a base disk image with dotnet and base vm to clone
+- create a base disk image [with dotnet](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#2204) and base vm to clone
+- clone the git project and compile
 - clone the base vm using linked n times.
 - assign a different NAT Network to each of the vms
+- run tests manually from command line on each of the vms as needed.

 ![VirtualBox clones](images/VirtualBox-clones.png)
 ![VirtualBox networks](images/VirtualBox-networks.png)